The visiting supporters will predominantly sit in the south stand. All visiting supporters will appreciate the outstanding facilities at the ground.

 You should also spare some time to visit Lisbon Zoo, a popular tourist spot approximately 3.5 kilometres from Estadio Jose Alvalade.
 The zoo is about 10 minutes by metro or up to 30 minutes’ walk from the stadium.

-The zoo is home to different animal species and features exciting historical exhibits.
-We recommend the Lisbon Zoo to families looking for an ideal location to explore with their kids.
+The zoo is home to a diverse array of animal species and features exciting historical exhibits.
+We recommend the Lisbon Zoo to families seeking an ideal location to explore with their kids.

 Other notable attractions near Sporting Lisbon stadium include: